Third stimulus check: Here's what could delay or lower your payment

 However, that delay is due to the time required for settlement of the funds, according to a statement from Nacha, the organization that governs the ACH Network for electronic funds transfer.

-Wells Fargo told CBS MoneyWatch that it isn't holding the funds from customers.
-Likewise, a Chase spokeswoman said that it will transfer the funds into customer accounts on Wednesday, when it expects to get the money from the IRS.
+Wells Fargo told CBS MoneyWatch it isn't holding the funds from customers and will deposit the funds as soon as they have them.
+Likewise, a Chase spokeswoman said the bank will transfer the funds into customer accounts on Wednesday, when it expects to get the money from the IRS.

 "March 17 is the official payment date provided by the IRS when the funds are available, and customers who are eligible to receive a direct deposit of their stimulus payment may expect it as soon as the morning of March 17," a Wells Fargo spokesman said.